-An advance directive is a written document that lets you plan for your medical care when you can't make decisions for yourself.
-An advance directive used to be called a Durable Power of Attorney for Health Care, a Living Will, or a Terminal Care Document.
+An advance directive is a written document that lets you plan for your medical care when you can’t make decisions for yourself.
+Outside of Vermont, an advance directive is sometimes called a durable power of attorney for health care, a living will or a terminal care document.

 An advance directive lets you:

 - pick someone to make health care decisions for you (your “agent”)

 - write down what kind of medical care you want and don’t want

 - decide the kind of treatments you want for end of life care

 - list who you would want to be your guardian, if you need one